netcloth/docs/docs/en/get-started/how-to-join-testnet.md

 When the height of the block synchronized by the node is the same as that on the block browser，indicates that the nodes have completed synchronization.
 At this point, a full node is deployed.

+Now, you can try to deploy a Validator on NetCloth chain.
+[Click here](./how-to-become-validator.md)

 ## More resources

 * Blockchain browser address of the testnet : <https://explorer.netcloth.org>